-If you are interested in biochemistry, microbiology or molecular biology, and engineering, then our Bachelor of Engineering programme in Bioprocess Engineering could be for you.
+If you are interested in biochemistry, microbiology or molecular biology, and engineering, then our minor in Bioprocess Engineering could be for you.
 Our programme enables you to study for a top-quality degree in Chemical and Process Engineering while specialising in subjects with a major biological emphasis.
 You gain a fully accredited engineering degree with a biological theme!

 What is Bioprocess Engineering?

 How do they achieve the head on a pint of beer?
 How is quality chocolate manufactured?
 How are monoclonal antibodies effective in anti-cancer and anaemia drugs?
-What processes occur in traditional Scotch whisky production?
+Why do cheese varieties have such distinct qualities?
 Bioprocess Engineering is a broad field that is integral to the development of all these products.

 Students study this minor alongside the Chemical and Process Engineering specialisation and must also meet the requirements for that specialisation.

 Students completing our Minor in Bioprocess Engineering complete major design and research projects with a bioprocessing theme.
 These projects are guided by the research interests of our postgraduates and staff, who are working at the cutting edge of bioprocessing technology.

 Here are some examples of recent design projects our students have completed as part of the Minor in Bioprocess Engineering.
 They include the design of bioprocessing facilities for: